Home > Frosting > Chocolate Frosting Without Butter

 The frosting is still soupy and/or thin.
 What did I do wrong?

-A couple things could be happening.
+A couple of things could be happening.
 1. Your coconut solids weren’t solid.
 2. You used liquid coconut oil instead of cold-pressed coconut oil.
 3. This mixture needs some time to cool, and you can set it in the refrigerator for about 10 minutes and try mixing again.

 Can I use this butter free frosting to pipe flowers, designs, etc.?

-Chocolate Butter Free Frosting
+Chocolate Frosting Without Butter

 Prep30 minutes